thehaileys/thehaileys.github.io/README.md

 ### YouTube Thumbnails

-For posts with no images the thumbnail is used for the Archive page.
+For posts with no images (i.e. video) the thumbnail property is required for the Archive page image.
 You can download the thumbnail for a YouTube video from: https://img.youtube.com/vi/VIDEO_ID_HERE/hqdefault.jpg Save as VIDEO_ID_HERE.jpg and generate the thumbnails based on that.